 Success was even greater than he had hoped and was pushing Burrell quickly onward and upward.
 Thus the galleries were pushing him to increase production.
 Yet again, he evaluated the emerging situation, sensing the danger of self-betrayal in the lure of renown.
 He would not sacrifice integrity to deadlines.
 Each work had to be up to his own expectation of quality, his own sense of completion.
 Monetary rewards were desirable but, at this point, secondary.

 The 38-acre farm he had bought in the Cowichan Valley was a place where he could work in peace.
-At his own pace.
-He soon began to inform galleries he would bring them their requested number of panels when he knew they were fully 'realized'.
-This did not sit well with gallery owners who needed to plan ahead.
+His paintings became more in demand so galleries demanded more.
+He refused to trade quantity for quality and would only bring work when he knew they were fully 'realized'.
+This did not sit well with gallery owners.
 Individual collectors had to search him out as he didn't keep a contact list.
-If any found him when he was working intently on something he could make it clear he didn't like being interrupted - not a particularly endearing attitude for some.
-By the mid-1970s, Burrell had intimidated sufficient numbers of possible purchasers and small galleries that he found it necessary literally to sell the farm.
-He was rescued by a collector/pupil/friend in an affluent area near Victoria who provided living and painting quarters.
-But ... he found the neighborhood orthodoxy stultifying, which he expressed through a tormented series of oil pastels: rooms without exit, faceless figures of impotent potential.
+He would gladly sell if the person suited him, otherwise his response to interruption could be verbally colourful.
+Nor would he take commissions as many customers thought they could dictate.
+By the mid-1970s, Burrell had intimidated sufficient numbers of possible purchasers and galleries that he found it necessary literally to sell the farm.
+Rescued by a collector/pupil/friend in an affluent area near Victoria, with living and painting quarters, he nonetheless found the neighborhood orthodoxy stultifying.
+The torment precipitated a series of oil pastels: rooms without exit, faceless figures of impotent potential.
 Prior to the move he had been experimenting, cultivating all his critical faculties.
-Now, despite the genuine respect and warmth of his close friend, he knew isolation was the only solution to free his spirit and let it soar.
+Now, despite his close friend, he knew isolation was the only solution for him.

-Unwilling to leave Vancouver Island, Burrell was thrilled when he happened upon a small erstwhile satellite church for sale in lovely Maple Bay near Duncan - and within his budget.
-An open space, perfect for working and living simply.
-He accepted a number of shows in the 1970s, but once again avoided openings and neglected to notify past patrons of his new address.
-When prevailed upon by some advanced and serious students attracted by his reputation, he did agree to hold a few week-long outdoor seminars in summer time.
-Continual changes over this decade had caused quandary about which direction his work should take now.
-The intense focus of the room series had cramped his thought processes.
-A friend on Minstrel Island at the entrance to Knight Inlet suggested Burrell come and enjoy the peace and beauty for a week while his spirit resettled.
+Unwilling to leave Vancouver Island, Burrell happened upon a small erstwhile satellite church for sale in Maple Bay near Duncan - and within his budget.
+Perfect.
+He accepted a number of shows in the 1970s, but once again avoided openings and neglected to notify patrons of his new address.
+Some advanced and serious students, attracted by his reputation, convinced him to hold a few week-long, outdoor seminars and practise in summer time.
+The intense focus of the room series had cramped his thought processes until a friend on Minstrel Island along the northern BC coast suggested Burrell come and enjoy the peace and beauty while his spirit resettled.